 - In the event the student is under the age of eighteen (18) or incapacitated, he/she may have an advisor present to assist him/her in presenting his/her case. - The Parties do not have the right to be represented by legal counsel during these proceedings except in the case where civil or criminal actions concerning the grievance are pending and, in that case, the legal counsel's role shall be advisory only.
-The party represented by legal counsel must notify the Dean of Students forty-eight (48) hours in advance of any scheduled meeting so that the Dean of Students can notify the other party. - The student is responsible for presenting his/her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing except when the student is under the age of eighteen (18) or incapacitated. - Student shall have the right to identify documents, witnesses, and other material he/she would like the Dean of Students to review before making a final decision. - Any hearing held shall be conducted in private unless all parties agree otherwise. - A record of the hearing will be maintained by the Dean of Students. - If student has a disability and would like to request an accommodation to assist him/her through the grievance process they may do so by informing the Dean of Students.
-The Dean of Students will then work with disability support services to accommodate the request. - If the grievance is against the Dean of Students, the Vice President of Student Success, or other person designated by the President shall perform the duties of the Dean of Students.
+The party represented by legal counsel must notify PCC employee supervising the area forty-eight (48) hours in advance of any scheduled meeting so that the PCC employee supervising the area can notify the other party. - The student is responsible for presenting his/her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing except when the student is under the age of eighteen (18) or incapacitated. - Student shall have the right to identify documents, witnesses, and other material he/she would like the PCC employee supervising the area to review before making a final decision. - Any hearing held shall be conducted in private unless all parties agree otherwise. - A record of the hearing will be maintained by the PCC employee supervising the area. - If student has a disability and would like to request an accommodation to assist him/her through the grievance process they may do so by informing the PCC employee supervising the area.
+The PCC employee supervising the area will then work with the accessibility center to accommodate the request. - If the grievance is against the PCC employee supervising the area, the supervisor of the PCC employee supervising that area or designee, or other person designated by the President shall perform the duties of the supervisor of the PCC employee supervising that area or designee.